railsadminteam/rails_admin/docs/actions.md

 Have a look at [[Show in App implementation|https://github.com/sferik/rails_admin/blob/master/lib/rails_admin/config/actions/show_in_app.rb]] for a better idea of how you can take advantage of this.

+Important: at some point of the application lifecycle, bindings can be nil:

+* when RailsAdmin creates the route
+* when RailsAdmin defines the action in its controller

+**Visible then need to return `true`.**

 _(1)_ do not remove dashboard, index & show, they are needed, because some redirects may end up there.

 ## Action wording for title, menu, bredcrumb and links